CatalystCode/spk/tests/README.md

 - This file has simple functions that are reused by `validations.sh`.

+`infra-validations.sh`

+- This file orchestrates infrastructure scenarios and is design to fail on first error.

 # Scenarios Exercised So Far

 - As a developer create a mono-repo and add services
 - As a developer create variable group with variables
 - As a developer create a pipeline from an existing service
 - As a developer create a service revision from an existing service
+- As a developer create an HLD of a terraform template for infra deployment.

 # Operational Coverage